Swift-Teacher/Guess-a-Number-Game-Swift/README.md

-# Mark's iOS Demo Code
+# Mark's iOS Example Code
 This GitHub project is to demonstrate Mark's iOS code.